tomkadwill/tomkadwill.github.io/_posts/2019-05-27-glitch-backend-node-api.markdown

 module.exports = app;
 ```

-Now we’re in a position to add the DB layer.
+Now we’re in a position to add the database layer.
 We’re going to use [Sequelize](https://github.com/sequelize/sequelize), which is a popular Node ORM.
 First we need to add the latest version of `sequelize` to `package.json`.
 You can use Glitch’s `add package` feature for this.

 ![glitch-new-project](/assets/glitch-backend-node-api/glitch-add-sequelize.png)